-The HWB will involve NHS Provider organisations and have a CCG Vice-Chair in line with national best practice guidance.
-The Cabinet Member for Health and Communities, Derbyshire County Council will Chair the Board and Vice-Chairs are indicated in the membership list below should the Chair be unable to attend a meeting.
-The full HWB membership will comprise:
+The Health and Wellbeing Board will involve Integrated Care System and wider partners.
+The Cabinet member with Executive responsibility for Public Health will Chair the Board.
+The Vice Chair is indicated in the membership list below should the Chair be unable to attend a meeting.